-lssue Cause Management option Compensation Contribution to the public for the use of a common resource for disposal A form of royalty is payable to the Crown for extraction of resources.
+lssue Cause Management option Compensation public for the use of a common resource for disposal A form of royalty is payable to the Crown for extraction of resources.
 A similar arrangement for disposal is likely to be expected, but the economics of disposal are less amenable than the economics of extraction.
 Some proportion of the value of disposal may be paid as a royalty to the Crown on behalf of the public, and potentially to the landowner and mana whenua in recognition of their interest.
-Operational risk Potential for seepage or release of CO 2 from the reservoir As for oil and gas extraction, sites and operations will be approved only if they are assessed to be secure and stable.
+Operational risk or release of CO2 from the reservoir As for oil and gas extraction, sites and operations will be approved only if they are assessed to be secure and stable.
 If CO_2 were released, the safety of the site would be subject to well site safety regulation.
 A release would contribute to overall global emissions, but otherwise CO_2 is a component of air, harmless, and contained in everyday products including food and drink.
-Monitoring during operations Emissions capture is envisaged to continue for one to two decades.
+Monitoring during operations envisaged to continue for one to two decades.
 Liability during operation for the cost of monitoring would lie with the operator, with existing monitoring and assurance arrangements as for existing subsurface operations.
 A liability bond market (a kind of insurance) is vibrant in the US and Canada, and provides for the costs of remediation in the event of operator default.
-End of operations Well abandonment and approval of post-operation arrangements.
-Regulatory arrangements and approvals for permanent underground disposal.
-Post-operation monitoring Ensuring the reservoir is stable and CO 2 is not being released back to the atmosphere.
+End of operations Regulatory arrangements and approvals for permanent underground disposal.
+Post-operation monitoring is stable and CO 2 is not being released back to the atmosphere.
 Sub-surface monitoring is well understood.
 It is likely to be conducted using equipment in the well site and potentially acoustic sampling (depending on the type of reservoir).
 Liability for the costs of monitoring would rest with the operator until such time as the regulator was satisfied.
 In some jurisdictions this can last for 50 years, although the expectation is that a regulator can certify compliance in 5-10 years.
 Some form of bond or insurance is needed to cover events where the operator can't.
-Repair and well interventions As for monitoring, liability for the cost of repairs needs to be assigned.
+Repair and well interventions liability for the cost of repairs needs to be assigned.
 Liability for post-operation repairs should rest with the operator until the regulator certifies that the reservoir is likely to be permanently stable.
 As for monitoring, some form of insurance or bond is required to provide for circumstances where the operator is no longer available.
-Ongoing ETS liability Emissions will only be sequestered when someone can avoid a carbon charge.
-If the carbon is later released, then the carbon cost is avoided unfairly Liability for avoided carbon costs can be treated the same way as liability for monitoring and repairing sites.
+Ongoing ETS liability - Liability for avoided carbon costs can be treated the same way as liability for monitoring and repairing sites.

 Transfer of risk At some point the operator's liability ends.
 Companies eventually cease operations and need to be able to move on from projects.
 Operators should not generally be able to avoid costs of their operations, but at the point where further costs are unlikely to be incurred, risk is generally likely to be transferred to the Crown.
 The liability is similar to the end of mining operations.
-The Crown may collect a royalty during operations in recognition of its ultimate residual liability. --- ---
+The Crown may collect a royalty during operations in recognition of its ultimate residual liability. ------------------ -- ---